HolsDuckett/bank-tech-test/README.md

 # Next Steps
 * Class Extractions - my next step would be to extract bank_account.rb in to the following classes:
- - statement: This class would handle the rendering of the bank transactions into a printable statement. it would require the instance variable transactions_history passed as an argument to be rendered
+    - statement.rb: This class would handle the rendering of the bank transactions into a printable statement.
+It would require the instance variable transactions_history passed as an argument to be rendered
+    - deposit.rb: This class would handle the deposit transaction method.
- - transactions: This class would handle the transaction methods (deposit and withdraw) and their affect on the    balance, adding their transactions to a transaction history.
+    - withdraw.rb: This class would handle the withdraw transaction method.

 # Edge Cases
 ACCOUNTED FOR: